 "...During the early days of TVA, navigation was referred to by some as one of the two constitutional pegs on which the whole TVA program was hung.
-The im-plication frequently was that navigation did not amount to very much and probably would never be more than a mere peg.
-When Pickwick Dam was under construction someone observed that it would be cheaper for TVA, instead of wildling contentions the last be done in the two works the the environments. building a navigation lock in the dam, just to buy every boat that came up the rive and wanted to get through.
-It is fortunate that the lock was built, for today abou 1,500 bargeloads of commodities come up the Tennessee and pass through Pick
+The implication frequently was that navigation did not amount to very much and probably would never be more than a mere peg.
+When Pickwick Dam was under construction someone observed that it would be cheaper for TVA, instead of building a navigation lock in the dam, just to buy every boat that came up the river and wanted to get through.
+It is fortunate that the lock was built, for today about 1,500 bargeloads of commodities come up the Tennessee and pass through Pickwick lock each year..."

-1,500 bargeroads of commontes come up the rennessee and pass throu wick lock each year..."
-RE: excerpt from TVA: The First Twenty Years (1956) Above: caption: "Pickwick Lock from Pickwick Lake."
+Above: caption: "Pickwick Lock from Pickwick Lake."
 The dam, lock and lake took their names from the nearby community which, in the late 1880s, was named after Charles Dickens' classic novel The Pickwick Papers.
-474